 Blood collection under the skin

 Haematoma, a collection of blood below the skin, is a potential face lift complication as a large amount of skin may have been elevated off of the deeper facial structures.
-It is rare and occurs in around 1% of surgeries 1-2 days after surgery.
+It is rare and occurs in around 1% of face and neck surgeries 1-2 days after this plastic surgery.

 Mild haematoma can be aspirated in theatre with a needle.
 Larger haematomas may need to be removed in theatre.